 The Relation between the Five Aggregates and the Five Types of Deep Awareness

-- Mirror-like deep awareness, to take in all information, like an aggregate of forms
+- Mirror-like deep awareness – to take in all information, like an aggregate of forms

-- Individualizing deep awareness, to be aware of the specific distinctions among things, like an aggregate of distinguishing
+- Individualizing deep awareness – to be aware of the specific distinctions among things, like an aggregate of distinguishing

-- Accomplishing deep awareness, to know what needs to be done, like an aggregate of other affecting variables
+- Accomplishing deep awareness – to know what needs to be done, like an aggregate of other affecting variables

-- Sphere of reality or dharmadhatu deep awareness, to know what things are, both conventionally and on the deepest level, like an aggregate of types of consciousness.
+- Sphere of reality or dharmadhatu deep awareness – to know what things are, both conventionally and on the deepest level, like an aggregate of types of consciousness.

-We can’t just stop experiencing things; we want to stop the troublemaker component that’s part of how we experience things.
-So that state of stopping or being rid of that troublemaker, that’s within the context of the five aggregates.
-The state of mind which will get rid of that troublemaker, that’s going to also be within the five aggregates.
-But then that state of understanding will be there as part of the five aggregates all the time.
-So instead of the five aggregates as a way of understanding our experience, the five types of deep awareness will be a more accurate way of understanding and dealing with our lives, free of all suffering.
+We can’t just stop experiencing things; however, we do want to stop the troublemaker component that’s part of how we experience things.
+The state of being rid of this troublemaker occurs within the context of the five aggregates.
+The state of mind that will get rid of the troublemaker is also within the five aggregates.
+That state of understanding will be there as part of the five aggregates all the time.
+However, instead of the five aggregates making up our experience, the five types of deep awareness will be there as the more accurate way of understanding and dealing with our lives, free of all suffering.